GmGniap/practice_python/2022_code/README.md

 - Added resources
     - [ ] MaxMyanmar
+        - [ ] Automate with Github Action
+        - [x] Scrape data - Finished at June 3,22.
+It took me two or three days to finish it and the most difficult task before I found out how to call POST method JSON.
+HaHa , Good to learn new things.
+First time using Playwright.
     - [x] Denko - May 19
     - [x] Starfish Petrol - May 21